Thigh or Gluteal Lift

 What should I expect during recovery and after?

 You will have tape placed over the incisions and you will need to wear a body garment for at least 3-4 weeks.
 You will be able to shower the next day but most patients wait for at least a couple of days.
 After showering, pat the incision dry or blow it dry with a cool hair dryer.
 Small amounts of oozing and bleeding are very common but it should be no more than a slow staining of the dressing.
 Applying cold compresses, or ice packs will reduce swelling and relieve discomfort.
 Surgical drains are placed and will be removed around 7 days.
 Swelling will be present for up to 3-4 months but a dramatic difference is seen at about one month after your surgery.
 If you bruise it will take 3-4 weeks to disappear.
 It will take one week to 10 days to return to work, but it will take a month before you feel like your normal self.
 Returning to the gym will take at least one month.
 The sutures are mostly internal but any external sutures will be removed around 10 days.
 The final scar will not be fully mature until one–two years after the surgery.
 Sometimes it is normal to feel frustrated, anxious and even depressed at around the 7-14 day mark.
-The discomfort after the procedure is moderate and you will be given plenty of medicines to manage this. writing essay
+The discomfort after the procedure is moderate and you will be given plenty of medicines to manage this.
+No Insurance MRI

 How soon will I see results?